 Currently, for paraplegics and people who are disabled, living with a disability still proves to be a challenge.
 However, our current advancements in technology can still help them become more mobile and therefore, more independent.
 For instance, the market is now abundant in disabled cars, including self-drive vehicles which can help someone with a disability regain a feeling of independence once again.

-One of the most groundbreaking advances we have in motoring is what’s known as a ‘Drive from Wheelchair’ vehicle, a car which allows someone in a wheelchair to drive the car themselves.
-To find out more about self-drive technology or adaptive vehicles havd a look online.
+One of the most groundbreaking advances we have in motoring is what’s known as a ‘Drive from Wheelchair’ vehicle, a car that allows someone in a wheelchair to drive the car themselves.
+To find out more about self-drive technology or adaptive vehicles have a look online.

-In addition, there are still many up and coming developments including telepresence robotics; a technology which allows quadriplegic patients to enjoy a full tour of museums and galleries, without leaving their home.
+In addition, there are still many up and coming developments including telepresence robotics; a technology that allows quadriplegic patients to enjoy a full tour of museums and galleries, without leaving their homes.

-Not only is robotics shaping the world of healthcare but there could be indication of this type of engineering extending to other areas – perhaps retail – in the far future.
-Massachusetts Institute of Technology have trialled an augmented robot hand which gives human wearers two extra fingers, allowing us to do things we would ordinarily not be able to do.
+Not only is robotics shaping the world of healthcare but there could be an indication of this type of engineering extending to other areas – perhaps retail – in the far future.
+Massachusetts Institute of Technology has trialed an augmented robot hand that gives human wearers two extra fingers, allowing us to do things we would ordinarily not be able to do.

 FDA Approval for New Technology

 Yet another system, known as ReWalk Robotics (by Argo Medical Tech), has made recent news.
 This time, the trial delivered fantastic results with the FDA giving the robotic system full approval for the USA.